cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 # Only the first and 8th row for first two columns
 our_df[c(1, 8), 1:2]

-# The 5th column three times for the third column
+# The 5th row three times for the third column
 our_df[c(5, 5, 5), 3]
 ```